Mental Health Therapist Online California: Counselor in California

 Neurodiversity highlights and values different ways the brain can function.
 While neurodiversity can bring with it some unique challenges, there are also many positives to be found in those who are neurodiverse.

-You may experience feeling isolated, overwhelmed, misunderstood, stuck or unsupported.
+You may experience feeling isolated, overwhelmed, misunderstood, unappreciated, stuck or unsupported.
 You could describe yourself as a highly sensitive person (HSP).
 You may worry about your image or doubt your competence.
-Maybe you have beliefs about yourself that hold you back.
+Maybe you have negative beliefs about yourself that hold you back.

-You might have difficulty in environments that overwhelm your central nervous system.
-Perhaps you're struggling with burnout, stress, or dealing with chronic illness or medical issues.
-You may have learned how to blend into communities, but it takes a lot of energy and keeps you from being your authentic self.
+You may have learned how to blend into communities by masking how you truly feel.
+This way of fitting in takes a lot of energy and keeps you from being your authentic self.
 You might have different mask identities for each social situation.

-Neurodiversity affirming counseling can help you explore your neurodiversity and relationships and other ways being neurodiverse impacts your life.
+Neurodiversity affirming counseling can help you explore your differernces, your relationships and how being neurodiverse impacts your life.
 Together, we can come up with strategies to help you maintain your sense of self while living the life you want to live.
-You can get on a path to your hopes and drams with neurodiversity psychological services.

 What are ABA and behavioral interventions, and how do they cause harm?